mherrmann/fbs-tutorial/README.md

 ![Screenshot of sample app](screenshots/app.png)

-To compile the app to a standalone executable:
+## Freezing your app
+Running the app from source requires Python to be installed.
+The process of turning the source code into a standalone application that does not require Python to be installed is called "freezing". fbs lets you freeze an app via the command:

     python -m fbs freeze

-This produces the folder `target/Tutorial`.
-You can copy this folder to any other computer (with the same OS as yours) and run your app there!
+This creates the folder `target/Tutorial`.
+You can copy this directory to any other computer (with the same OS as yours) and run your app there!
 Isn't that awesome?

 ## Creating an installer
-You normally distribute your app to users via an installer.
+You normally don't distribute your app as a folder, but via an installer.
-On Windows, this would be an executable called `TutorialSetup.exe`.
+On Windows, this is typically an executable called `TutorialSetup.exe`.
 On Mac, a common solution are mountable disk images such as `Tutorial.dmg`.
-You can generate both of these files with fbs.
+Both of these files can be generated with fbs.

 ### Windows installer
 To create an installer on Windows, please first install